sem CLI Reference#

 command line option is used for manually setting the name

-of the Semaphore 2.0 project.
+of a Semaphore 2.0 project.

 --repo-url#